thinkstore/XmlParser/README.md

 # XmlParser
-Single header , unofficial xml parser for easy to use
+Single header , unofficial xml parser for easy to use compatible with C++11 or more

 	#include "XmlParser.hpp"